bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 .. |secure-data-proxy-perms| replace:: optional-components/secure-data-proxy/config/magpie/config.yml.template

-Control secured access to resources example
+Control secured access to THREDDS resources example
 --------------------------------------------------------

 Optional configuration |magpie-secure-perms|_ is provided as example to illustrate how to apply permissions on specific